Guide to Natwest Savings Accounts

 Another option is a fixed-rate account.
 While these often have higher rates than easy access accounts, they are not for people who might need short-term access to their savings, as they tie up your money for a specific period.

 For anyone looking for a first savings account as a UK taxpayer, the first stop should be an ISA, offering tax-free interest on your cash.
 However, check the rules surrounding these accounts first, and the annual allowance.

 Before picking a NatWest savings account, do your homework to make sure it’s the right account to you and suits your circumstances.

-The first £85,000 of any savings held with NatWest is protected by the Financial Services Compensation Scheme (FSCS).
-If you have savings with RBS, deposits of up to £85,000 will be protected separately under that brand too.
+The first £75,000 (as of January 2016) of any savings held with NatWest is protected by the Financial Services Compensation Scheme (FSCS).
+If you have savings with RBS, deposits of up to £75,000 will be protected separately under that brand too.